AdobeDocs/experience-platform.en/help/edge/datastreams/overview.md

 #### [!UICONTROL Mapping]

 The **[!UICONTROL Mapping]** step appears, allowing you to map the fields in your source data to that of the target event schema in Platform.

+If you have existing datastreams configured, you can import their mapping configurations for re-use in new datastreams.
+Select **[!UICONTROL Import Mapping]** to 0

 To get started, select **[!UICONTROL Add new mapping]** to create a new mapping row.

 ![Adding a new mapping](../images/datastreams/add-new-mapping.png)